geolonia/mbgl-export-control/README.md

-# Mapbox GL Image Export
+# Mapbox GL JS Export Control

 This is a Mapbox GL JS plugin that allows you to download the map as `.png` file.